 Free Speech and Assembly

-II.
-Students are prohibited from blocking free entry to or free exit from buildings, interfering with free movement or presenting obstacles to regular College activities.
+- Students are prohibited from blocking free entry to or free exit from buildings, interfering with free movement or presenting obstacles to regular College activities.
 Interfering with free movement is defined as any physical denial or restriction of a person's ability to freely reach or leave a given geographical area.
-Obstacles are defined as physical devices, bodies, or signs that cause interference with free movement or sounds that prevent normal oral communication.
+Obstacles are defined as physical devices, bodies, or signs causing interference with free movement or sounds preventing normal oral communication.

-III.
-Any demonstration within a campus building may take place only during normal operating hours of the building, and any demonstration in a building or area is limited to the number of persons the area can reasonably accommodate on grounds of public safety, as determined by a College official.
+- Any demonstration within a Campus building may take place only during normal operating hours of the building, and any demonstration in a building or area is limited to the number of persons the area can reasonably accommodate on grounds of public safety, as determined by a College official.

-VI.
-Violation of this Policy constitutes a violation of campus conduct and may subject a student to dismissal from the College or such lesser sanctions as may be deemed appropriate by the College.
+- Violation of this Policy constitutes a violation of Campus conduct and may subject a student to dismissal from the College or such lesser sanctions as may be deemed appropriate by the College.